Main Research interests:

 Her PhD focused on aero-engine compressors, in particular an aerodynamic instability known as stall, which can lead to catastrophic engine damage.
 She was awarded the Rolls-Royce prize for Best Doctorate Paper, as well as the American Society of Mechanical Engineers’ International Gas Turbine Award for work arising from her thesis.

 From 2012-2015, she was the Maudslay-Butler Research Fellow at Pembroke College, Cambridge, where she continued her work on aircraft engines, collaborating with experts in high-speed testing at Purdue University, USA.
 She has also been instrumental in developing the Cambridge Tidal Group at the Whittle Laboratory; the aim of this group is to transfer understanding of unsteady fluid flow from the aerospace industry to the nascent tidal power industry.
-In March 2015, Anna took up the post of CDT Fellow in Gas Turbine Aerodynamics at the Engineering Department, a combined teaching and research post.
+In March 2015, Anna took up the post of CDT Fellow in Future Propulsion and Power at the Engineering Department, a combined teaching and research post.